National Centre for Independent Living: Origins 1989-1995

 In 1981 the British Council of Organisations of Disabled People (BCODP) was created.
-In later years BCODP went through a number of changes in its name and structure, first in 1997 becoming the British Council of Disabled People, and in 2006 the United Kingdom's Disabled People's Council, finally closing in 2017 (BCODP/UKDPC 1981-2017).
+In later years BCODP went through a number of changes in its name and structure, first in 1997 becoming the British Council of Disabled People, and in 2006 the United Kingdom's Disabled People's Council, finally closing in 2017 (BCODP/UKDPC 1981–2017).

-NCIL was part of a growing network of local CILs - in her book No Limits, Judy Hunt in chapter eight looks at the broad history of local CILs in England in contrast with those in the USA, including four case studies - Derbyshire, Hampshire, Greenwich, and Lambeth.
+NCIL was part of a growing network of local CILs - in her book No Limits, Judy Hunt in chapter eight looks at the broad history of local CILs in England in contrast with those in the US, including four case studies - Derbyshire, Hampshire, Greenwich, and Lambeth.

 In 1989 the European Network on Independent Living was formed to campaign for the right to independent living.
 The creation of ENIL led in the UK to the establishment of an Independent Living Committee of BCODP.
 The detailed history and policy background of independent living campaigns in the UK is discussed by John Evans in 2003.